 Can you be happy and single in your 40s?

 If you’re in your 40s and still single, you should omit “still” and change the phrase to “40s and single”.
 As you can see, there are many reasons why you can be happy and single in your 40s at the same time.

 Happiness isn’t necessarily defined by relationships.
 Personally, I define happiness by who I am.
 Who I am alone, free from common stereotypes, social influences, and the people around me.
 And I believe you also shouldn’t define happiness by your relationship status.

-Of course, if you’re in a relationship and you feel happy because of your partner, that’s amazing.
+Of course, if you’re in a relationship and feel happy because of your partner, that’s amazing.
 Nobody’s trying to tell you to avoid being in a relationship in your 40s because it’s irrational.

 However, you should only start dating someone or getting married to someone only if you feel you want it yourself.
 And not as a result of social pressure.

 The key to happiness is living a life based on your desires and needs.
 If you need to be in a relationship, go for it.
 But if you feel you’re much more comfortable being single, then it’s completely fine to be single in your 40s.